-- Policy 1.5: Encourage private recreational opportunities be provided and continued by the private condominiums and enterprises in Town to supplement the public park and recreation areas provided in Juno Beach. - Objective 2: To provide open spaces, and natural reservations throughout Town which link recreation, open space, and other public space areas into a cohesive, interrelated overall system. - Policy 2.1: Continue to develop and maintain a public open space and use areas program that: defines what constitutes such areas; which identifies and prioritizes such project areas throughout Town; and, which provides for an integrated system of linkages and interconnections within Juno Beach, as well as, to adjacent areas and potential annexation areas of the Town. - Policy 2.2: The Town shall maintain community appearance standards and criteria for development of its public open space and use areas. - Policy 2.3: The town shall emphasize and diligently pursue the landscape, beautification and improvement programs for Pelican Lake and surrounding areas. - Policy 2.4: Maintain, enhance and improve, where necessary, the bicycle path and bicycle lanes that run through Town and around Pelican Lake.
+- Policy 1.5: As part of the development approval process, the Town shall encourage private recreational opportunities to be provided and continued by the private condominiums and enterprises to supplement the public park and recreation areas provided by The Town of Juno Beach. - Objective 2: To provide public access opportunities to open spaces, recreational facilities, cultural and natural reservations throughout the Town which are connected into a cohesive, interrelated overall system. - Policy 2.1: Continue to develop and maintain a public open space and use areas program that: defines what constitutes such areas; that identify and prioritize such project areas throughout Town, and that provide for an integrated system of linkages and interconnections within Juno Beach, as well as to adjacent areas and potential annexation areas of the Town. - Policy 2.2: The Town shall maintain community appearance standards and criteria for development of its public open space and use areas. - Policy 2.3: The town shall emphasize and diligently pursue the landscape, beautification and improvement programs for Pelican Lake and surrounding areas. - Policy 2.4: Maintain, enhance and improve, where necessary, the bicycle path and bicycle lanes that connect the Town's Park and recreational system.

-- Policy 2.5: Provide a complete sidewalk system throughout Town that is integrated with other public open space and use areas in Town, and which promotes pedestrian movement in and around Juno Beach.
-Minimum standards for sidewalks should be maintained and incorporated into a community appearance and/or other appropriate land development code. - Policy 2.6: Investigate the potential use of existing local road rights-of-way that either have not been developed, or which have limited access use for linear parks or pedestrian walkways. - Policy 2.7: Investigate the possibility of dedicating private roads to the Town and using said rights-of-way for vehicular and pedestrian uses. - Objective 3: Provide for access to and preservation and maintenance of the public beaches and shores within Juno Beach. - Policy 3.1: The Town shall maintain, enhance and beautify, where necessary, the access easements that exist to the Atlantic Ocean beach areas. - Policy 3.2: Promote dune walkovers to beach areas for better access and preservation of the dune system.
-Coordinate this with private enterprise, where possible. - Policy 3.3: Maintain the Community Beach area and support beach restoration and renourishment projects, when needed. - Objective 4: To ensure the adequate provision of parks, recreation and open space areas in Juno Beach through a strong public/private coordination interaction. - Policy 4.1: Work with landowners/developers in the early stages of planning and design of areas, to improve existing deficiencies in park and recreation facilities.
-Provide park and recreational areas and the necessary public access to these areas, as needed, for the general public. - Policy 4.2: The town shall coordinate and work closely with landowners/developers to encourage participation of private enterprise in the beautification, appearance and improvement to public recreation and open space and uses areas within Juno Beach and the public accesses to them (e.g. sidewalk, bicycle paths, pedestrian ways).
+- Policy 2.5: The Town as part of its long-term planning, shall continue to provide a complete sidewalk system throughout the Town that is integrated with other public open space and use areas in Town, and which promotes safe pedestrian movement in and around Juno Beach.
+Minimum standards for sidewalks should be maintained and incorporated into a community appearance and/or other appropriate land development code. - Policy 2.6: Investigate the potential use of existing local road rights-of-way that have not been developed or that have limited access use for linear parks or pedestrian walkways. - Policy 2.7: Investigate the possibility of dedicating private roads to the Town and using said rights-of-way for vehicular and pedestrian uses. - Objective 3: Provide access to the public beaches and shores within Juno Beach, and provide for the preservation and maintenance of the public beaches and shores. - Policy 3.1: The Town shall maintain, enhance and beautify, when necessary, the existing access areas to all public beach areas. - Policy 3.2: Promote dune walkovers to beach areas for better access and preservation of the dune system.
+Coordinate this with private enterprise, where possible. - Policy 3.3: As applicable, maintain the beach area and support beach restoration and renourishment projects, when needed. - Policy 3.4: Provide public education about the importance of dune vegetation, the protection of dune preservation and support beach cleanup events. - Objective 4: To ensure the adequate provision of parks, recreation and open space areas in Juno Beach through a strong public/private coordination interaction. - Policy 4.1: Work with landowners/developers in the early stages of planning and design of areas, to improve existing deficiencies in park and recreation facilities.
+Provide park and recreational areas and the necessary public access to these areas, as needed, for the general public. - Policy 4.2: The town shall coordinate and work closely with landowners/developers to encourage participation of private enterprises in the beautification and improvement of public recreation and open spaces and use areas within Juno Beach, and public accesses to them (e.g., sidewalks, bicycle paths, pedestrian walkways). - Policy 4.3: Establish methods for obtaining land(s) to increase the community and neighborhood recreational facilities within the limits of Juno Beach.